Find Schools

 • Arrange for equipment purchases or repairs.

-When polled, Chefs and Head Cooks say the following skills are most frequently used in their jobs:
+These are the skills Chefs and Head Cooks say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.